 It is a four-module online course, with comprehensive feedback to all assignments.
 It is designed to introduce you to the key skills of creative writing – and help you use these skills in your own writing.

-We’ve wrapped the theory around a series of practical writing exercises.
+We’ve wrapped the theory around a series of practical writing exercises in four modules.
 The course will:

 - Help you to write confidently without constantly censoring yourself.

 - Give you tools to develop your unique writing voice.

 - Introduce you to disciplines that will continue to help you to write fluently long after the course is done.

 - Give you tools that will help you write more vividly.

 - Show you how to think more creatively and communicate this in your writing.

 - Help you get more out of books by reading actively.